BishalMondal07/Third-Umpire-Decision-Review-Kit/README.md

   cv2 (open-CV)
   Python Image Library (PIL)
   threading, time, imutils, etc.

-Task:
-  To help the 3rd Umpire of Cricket to take fair decisions in case of Run-Outs.
+  It id designed to take fair decisions in case of Run-Outs.

 Functionalities:
 Allows the User to get a video file from computer for which we have to check whether the player is Out or Not-Out.